tkhahns/Video_Data_Processing/README.md

 This will:
 1. Prompt for your Hugging Face token (used in-memory only, never saved to disk)
 2. Guide you through downloading videos from SharePoint
-3. Process the videos through all pipeline stages
+3. Process the videos through all pipeline stages sequentially
 4. Output results in timestamped directories
+5. Report total processing time and success status

 ## Documentation